Courtney A. McNeil

 Museum Director and Chief Curator

 Courtney A. McNeil is an award-winning curator, art historian and museum leader with nearly two decades of museum and gallery experience.
-Prior to joining Artis—Naples, The Baker Museum, she served 15 years in the curatorial department of Telfair Museums in Savannah, Georgia, most recently holding the title of chief curator and deputy director for curatorial affairs.
+Prior to joining Artis—Naples, The Baker Museum, she served 15 years in the curatorial department of Telfair Museums in Savannah, Georgia, ultimately holding the title of chief curator and deputy director for curatorial affairs.
 At Telfair, she was responsible for overseeing all of the museum’s programmatic activities, including collections, exhibitions and education, at the organization’s three distinct sites.
 Earlier in her career Courtney held positions at Childs Gallery in Boston, where she specialized in American painting and works on paper, and in the publications department of the National Gallery, London.

 Courtney has a proven record of championing projects that complicate traditional art historical narratives in order to provide audiences with opportunities for authentic engagement and conversation around the most vital issues of our time.
 She specializes in aligning the activities of the exhibitions, collections and education teams and implementing data-driven approaches in order to fulfill strategic goals.